Affiliation: Long Island University

 The Assembly for Expanded Perspectives on Learning (AEPL), an official assembly of the National Council of Teachers of English, is open to all those interested in extending the frontiers of teaching and learning beyond traditional disciplines and methodologies.

-Topics of interest include but are not limited to: intuition, inspiration, insight, imagery, meditation, silence, archetypes, emotion, attitudes, values, spirituality, motivation, body wisdom, and felt sense.
-Articles may be practical, research-oriented, theoretical, bibliographical, professional, and/or exploratory/personal.
+Topics of interest include, but are not limited to: intuition, insight, emotion, silence, spirituality, meditation, multimodality, environmentalism, ecoliteracy, social justice, (meta)cognition, body wisdom, and felt sense.

 JAEPL is indexed in the MLA Bibliography and a member of CELJ.